CCOG for COMM 111H Fall 2023

 Intended Outcomes for the course

-5. Employ strategies and skills to manage communication anxiety.
+2. Identify and utilize skills to manage communication apprehension.

 Students completing an associate degree at Portland Community College will be able to reflect on one’s work or competencies to make connections between course content and lived experience.